pierremtb/modded-MNIST-digit-classification/README.md

 Same as DeepConvNN but using bounding-box preprocessing.
 Three methods were proposed, with CROP_TIGHT being the default and best-performing one.
 Run DigitDeepConvNN_bench.py to replicate results.

+## Preprocessing notes
+`digitfind_test1.py` and `digitfind_test2` are useful to test out the output of the preprocessing, and they respectively plot images of the training set and export preprocessed images as png files for debugging purposes.

 ## Packages used
 - `timeit`
 - `numpy`